 Dense breasts have relatively higher amounts of glandular tissue (milk ducts and milk lobules) and supportive tissue and lower amounts of fatty tissue (4).
 Most breast cancers develop in ducts and lobules.
 Cis males have less breast tissue, which is mainly composed of fatty and fibrous tissue with only small amounts of glandular tissue (5).

-Hormone replacement therapy (HRT), which includes synthetic oestrogens with (combined) or without progesterone, increases breast cancer risk in cis women, especially during long-term use of combined HRT (6).
+Hormone replacement therapy (HRT) used to manage the symptoms of menopause, which includes synthetic oestrogens with (combined) or without progesterone, has been associated with an increased risk of breast cancer in cis women, especially during long-term (over 5 years) use of combined HRT (6).

 Breast cancer in trans women

-Few studies have examined the risk of breast cancer in trans women (1, 8, 9, 10).
-The most robust study to date was carried out in 2019 by Dutch researchers, who found that breast cancer was more common in trans women (whose average age was 31) than cis men but less common than in cis women (1).
+Few studies have examined the risk of breast cancer in trans women (1, 7, 8, 9).
+The most robust evidence to date is from a Dutch study in 2019, which found that breast cancer was more common in trans women (average age was 31) who undergo hormone treatment than cis men, but less common than in cis women (1).

-Another Dutch study (11) examined what proportion of breast lesions in trans women was benign or cancerous.
-They found around 90% were benign (non-cancerous), similar to the percentage found in cis women.
+Another Dutch study (11) examined what proportion of breast lesions in trans women were benign (non-cancerous) or cancerous.
+They found around 90% were benign, similar to the percentage found in cis women.

 Breast cancer in trans men

 Even fewer studies have investigated breast cancer risk in trans men.
-The most comprehensive was the 2019 Dutch study discussed previously (1), which found the risk to be lower than expected for cis women (whose average age was 23) but higher than expected for cis men.
-Other studies have identified a lower risk for trans men compared to cis women (12, 13).
+The most comprehensive is the previously mentioned 2019 Dutch study (1), which found that trans men who undergo hormone treatment had a lower risk compared to cis women (whose average age was 23), but a higher than cis men.
+Other studies have also identified a lower risk of breast cancer for trans men compared to cis women (12, 13).

 However, a study of European trans men found taking testosterone reduces oestrogen levels (15).
 The same study found those who have their ovaries removed as part of their gender reassignment also had reduced levels of oestrogen.
 Exposure to lower levels of oestrogen helps reduce breast cancer risk (4).